 Personal injury lawsuits also cover property damage or loss to a personal vehicle or belongings and damages for pain and suffering.
 A personal injury lawsuit is filed through the local civil court system.

-The deadline to pursue compensation in personal injury lawsuits depends on the statute of limitations filing deadline of that state, which is never less than a year, to two or three years, from the date of the accident.
+The deadline to pursue compensation in personal injury lawsuits depends on that state’s statute of limitations filing deadline, which is never less than a year, to two or three years, from the date of the accident.

 Carrying Additional Insurance

-It is always wise to invest in additional insurance coverage for property loss and damage.
-Every employer or company should have a commercial insurance policy, where loss or damage of a company vehicle and property can be claimed.
+Every employer or company should have a commercial insurance policy, where the loss or damage of a company vehicle and property can be claimed.

 When Will Commercial Insurance Companies Not Process a Claim?